grafana/grafana/docs/sources/setup-grafana/installation/helm/index.md

 To set up, complete the following steps:

-1. To add the Grafana repository, use the following command syntax.
+1. To add the Grafana repository, use the following command syntax:

    `helm repo add <DESIRED-NAME> <HELM-REPO-URL>`

    The following example adds the `grafana` Helm repository.